Contest submissions as well as free General submissions are open below, until midnight on Feb. 1 EST.

 - $1000 prizes in Poetry & Prose

-- Submissions open annually in May, and close at midnight EST on September 1st.
+- Submissions open annually in the fall, and close at midnight EST on Feb.
+1st.

 - All contest entrants will receive a copy of the winning issue and be considered for publication.

-- All entries should be original and previously unpublished.
+- All entries should be original and previously unpublished; all rights to the submitted works must belong to the submitter.

 - Simultaneous submissions are fine.